 Directives such as the refit of Audiovisual Media Services Directive (AVMSD) and accessible web should find EU media industry ready and should be seen as an opportunity to turn what up to now was considered expensive and problematic into normalized and profitable services.
 Similarly, in order to grow competitive in a responsible way, media technologies ought to ensure social inclusiveness, representativeness and acceptability.

-The keynotes and panel will give an overview on the RRI applied to media and content technologies.
-They will look into methods for levering collective creativity and intelligence through participatory design and social innovation approaches.
-Moreover they will analyze the latest EU funded research on accessibility technologies for interaction to content, as required by the AVMSD directive, in all formats and looking at alternative working scenarios such as crowdsourcing, or remote for a social, sustainable and inclusive society.
+The keynotes and panel gave an overview of the RRI applied to media and content technologies.
+They looked into methods for levering collective creativity and intelligence through participatory design and social innovation approaches.
+Moreover, they analyzed the latest EU funded research on accessibility technologies for interaction to content, as required by the AVMSD directive, in all formats and looking at alternative working scenarios such as crowdsourcing, or remote for social, sustainable and inclusive society.

 PROVENANCE: an Intermediary-free solution enabling citizens to evaluate online content, Angel Sola (Fundación Cibervoluntarios)